flexiblepower/s2-analyzer/frontend/README.md

 ## Project Description

 S2-Analyzer is a program that verifies and logs messages exchanged between two devices (namely a Resource Manager and a Client Energy Manager) as defined by the S2 Standard and its FRBC (Fill Rate Based Control) Control Type.
-In this project, we developed Single MainPage Application to visualize connection histories and adding additional features such as filtering capabilities.
+In this project, we developed Single RealtimeDataPage Application to visualize connection histories and adding additional features such as filtering capabilities.

 ## Running the Application